Calm Strips Update | Shark Tank Season 13

 After Robert drops out, they attempt to pull him back in by asking if he would consider $250,000 for 20% equity.
 Unfortunately, he refuses.

-After some back-and-forth negotiating, they manage to get Robert to agree to his revised deal after all, and Calm Strips leaves the tank with a shark on their side.
+After some back-and-forth negotiating, they manage to get Robert to agree to his revised deal after all, and Calm Strips leaves Shark Tank Season 13 with a shark on their side.

 So, how is the company doing now?
 Let’s catch up with Michael and Luce in our Calm Strips update.

 After appearing on Shark Tank, Calm Strips has received a lot of attention.
-Now that they’ve got a partner and some extra cash, Michael and Luce continue to expand their product line to include the shaped strips that they talked about during the pitch.
+Now that they’ve got a partner and some extra cash, Michael and Luce have expanded their product line to include a variety of shaped strips.

-In addition to the original strips, they now also have Calm Breathing items that combine the soothing textures with different shapes and guided breath exercises.
-The products are still selling well, with the Calm Strips website boasting more than 200,000 satisfied customers.
+In addition to the original strips, they now also have Calm Breathing items that combine soothing textures with different shapes and guided breath exercises.

 Further, with Robert on their team, Michael and Luce should be able to get Calm Strips into more school systems the help students focus while learning.
 When we get more news on a Calm Strips update, we will be sure to let you know.